Laminate Flooring Costs Explained

 FAQs

 Laminate flooring can be installed almost anywhere in the home except wet rooms like bathrooms.
-They can be installed on top of old wood flooring, concrete floors or linoleum/tile floors, just not on top of carpet.
+They can also be installed on the stairs, on top of old wood flooring, concrete floors or linoleum/tile floors, just not on top of carpet.

 No - laminate flooring is for indoor use in indoor areas only.